 Cascaded counters can run at $f{MAX}$ , if the Synchronous-Carry-Out signal (SCO) is generated in the UIM, Figure 2.
 However, since the UIM cannot drive an output directly, the operating frequency must be reduced if SCO is required off-the-chip in the same clock cycle.
-SCO must pass through an additional Macrocell, effectively halving the performance.
+SCO must pass through an additional Macrocell, effectively halving the performance, unless a pipeline look-ahead method is utilized.

-Figure 3 shows a technique that avoids this problem, and makes SCO available off-chip within the fMAX cycle time.
-A Count-Enable look-ahead circuit anticipates by one clock period when the counter will reach its terminal count, permitting the signal to be pipelined.
+Figure 3 shows this technique that makes SCO available off-chip within the fMAX cycle time.
+A Count-Enable lookahead circuit anticipates by one clock period when the counter will reach its terminal count, permitting the signal to be pipelined.
 Consequently, SCO is available to the output directly from the flip-flop for the duration of the Terminal-Count clock period, as shown in Figure 4.

-Because the LSB of the least significant 4-bit counter is inverted for the look-ahead circuit, the SCO output of those four bits cannot be used without slowing the counter; instead, the piplined SCO signal must be used.
+Because the LSB of the least significant 4-bit counter is inverted for the look-ahead circuit, the SCO output of those four bits cannot be used without slowing the counter; instead, the pipelined SCO signal must be used.
 If the counter is to be loaded without restriction, the SCO pipeline flip-flop must also be loaded.